maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 # A first model

 The aim of this exercise is to illustrate the need for a good feature engineering and additional data.
-We won't spend too much time on the optimization of the model itself.
-We'll be using a random forest classifier.

-We need to apply a label encoding to transform the labels into numeric values that can be understood by our model.
+We won't spend too much time on the optimization of the model itself and we will use a random forest classifier.
+A label encoding needs to be applied to transform the labels into numeric values that can be understood by our model.

-We'll evaluate the accuracy of a model by the average of the cross validation with 5 folds.
+The accuracy of a model will be evaluated by the average of the cross validation with 5 folds.

 ```python
 df = catalog.copy()